MickaelRigault/pysedm/README.md

 ### If you want to reproduce the spectral extraction:

-- psfcube (pip install psfcube or see https://github.com/MickaelRigault/psfcube) _Minuit (fitter) and modefit (structure) dependencies automatically installed if needed_
+- psfcube (pip install psfcube or see https://github.com/MickaelRigault/psfcube) _psfcube depends on Minuit (fitter) and modefit (structure), which are automatically installed if needed_

 ### If you need to reproduce the cube creation: